 Ryanair is exposed to potential catastrophic losses that may be incurred in the event of an aircraft accident or terrorist incident.
 Any such accident or incident could involve costs related to the repair or replacement of a damaged aircraft and its consequent temporary or permanent loss from service.
 In addition, an accident or incident could result in significant legal claims against the Company from injured passengers and others who experienced injury or property damage as a result of the accident or incident, including ground victims.
 Ryanair maintains aviation third-party liability insurance, passenger liability insurance, employer liability insurance, directors and officers liability insurance, aircraft insurance for aircraft loss or damage, and other business insurance in amounts per occurrence consistent with industry standards.
 Ryanair believes its insurance coverage is adequate, although not comprehensive.
 There can be no assurance that the amount of such coverage will not need to be increased, that insurance premiums will not increase significantly or that Ryanair will not be forced to bear substantial losses from accidents.
-Ryanair's insurance does not cover claims for losses incurred when, due to unforeseen events, airspace is closed and aircraft are grounded, such as the airspace closures described on page 17, which resulted from volcanic ash in the northern European airspace during April and May 2010.
+Ryanair's insurance does not cover claims for losses incurred when, due to unforeseen events, airspace is closed and aircraft are grounded, such as the airspace closures described in "Risk Factors - Risks Related to the Airline Industry - Volcanic Ash Emissions Could Affect the Company and Have a Material Adverse Impact on the Company's Results of Operation", which resulted from volcanic ash in the northern European airspace during April and May 2010.

 The cost of insurance coverage for certain third-party liabilities arising from "acts of war" or terrorism increased dramatically as a result of the September 11, 2001 terrorist attacks.
 In the immediate aftermath, aircraft liability war indemnities for amounts above \$50 million were, in the absence of any alternative coverage, provided by the Irish Government at pre-September 11, 2001 levels of coverage on the basis of a per-passenger surcharge.
 In March 2002, once such coverage was again commercially available, Ryanair arranged coverage to replace that provided by the government indemnity.
-The replacement insurance coverage operated on the basis of a perpassenger surcharge with an additional surcharge based on hull values.
+The replacement insurance coverage operated on the basis of a per-passenger surcharge with an additional surcharge based on hull values.
 Ryanair's insurers have indicated that the scope of the Company's current war-related insurance coverage may exclude certain types of catastrophic incidents, which may result in the Company seeking alternative coverage.
-Ryanair to date has passed increased insurance costs on to passengers by means of a special "insurance levy" on each ticket.
+Ryanair to date has passed increased insurance costs on to passengers by means of a special "insurance levy" incorporated in each ticket.